bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 | FITERR           | Fit error signal from each head localization coil    |
 | OTHER            | Any other type of channel                            |

-Example of free text for field `description`
+Example of free text for field `description`.

 -   stimulus, response, vertical EOG, horizontal EOG, skin conductance, sats, intracranial, eyetracker